rust-lang/compiler-team/.github/ISSUE_TEMPLATE/meeting-proposal.md

 ---
 name: Steering meeting proposal
 about: Propose a topic for the steering meeting.
-title: (My meeting proposal)
+title: "(My meeting proposal)"
 labels: meeting-proposal
+assignees: ''

 ---

 # Directions